Sharwin24/sharwin24.github.io/content/posts/pfields/index.md

 tags: ["C++", "ROS2", "Motion Planning", "Optimal Control", "Trajectory Smoothing"]
 repo: https://github.com/argallab/pfields_2025
 ---
+Potential fields offer a computationally efficient method for real-time motion planning and obstacle avoidance in robotic systems.
+By modeling the robot's environment as a field of attractive and repulsive forces, potential field methods enable robots to navigate complex environments while avoiding collisions.
+This approach is particularly useful for robotic manipulators operating in complex obstacle-rich environments, where traditional motion planning algorithms may struggle to provide real-time solutions.

 This project offers a potential field based motion planning library for robotic manipulators, written in C++ and compatible with ROS2.
 Utilizing attractive and repulsive force generation in SE(3), whole-body obstacle avoidance using FCL collision geometry, users only need to submit their robot's URDF and inverse kinematics solvers to plan smooth, collision-free trajectories.
 The library offers two main methods for motion planning:

 1. **SE(3) Task-Space Planner**: Integrates the planning frame as a 6D pose through the potential field, using the robot's inverse kinematics function to generate joint position and velocity trajectories.